 The Board of Directors of Fluvius System Operator, which according to Fluvius System Operator's articles of association consists of a maximum of twenty members, is responsible for Fluvius System Operator's general policy and corporate decisions.
-The twenty members of the Issuer's Board of Directors23 at the date of this Base Prospectus are listed in the table below.
+The nineteen members of the Issuer's Board of Directors22 at the date of this Base Prospectus are listed in the table below.
+As at the date of this Base Prospectus, one board mandate remains open pending the proposal (by Fluvius Antwerpen) of a new director.